open-quantum-safe/oqs-provider/CONFIGURE.md

 used from the directory specified in this variable: Both `include` and `lib` directories must be present in that location.
 By not setting this variable, `liboqs` is build from source.

-### LIBOQS_BRANCH

-If set, this environment variable designates the `liboqs` branch to be built.
-If this variable is not set, the "main" branch is built.

 ### MAKE_PARAMS